 Most of them, including the manager himself, aren't particularly smart—hence them being stuck in a boring office job.
-But even among them, one stands out as particularly dumb: Kevin Malone (Brian Baumgartner).
+But even among them, one stands out as particularly dumb: Kevin Malone (played brilliantly by Brian Baumgartner).

-As the US version of the original Keith Bishop (Ewen MacIntosh), Kevin has absolutely no communication skills, and at one point it gets so bad that someone assumes he has learning disabilities.
+As the US version of the original Keith Bishop, Kevin has absolutely no communication skills, and at one point it gets so bad that someone assumes he has learning disabilities.
 (Hint: He doesn't.)

 8. Drake Parker (Drake & Josh)

 Drake & Josh is a Nickelodeon teen sitcom that anyone can enjoy, and some of you may even remember watching this as a kid.

 Played by Drake Bell (who lives more off-screen nowadays than his co-star Josh Peck), Drake Parker is a ladies man without a brain.
 He thinks a sibling is a baby pig and he pronounces "South America" as South "Armarica" (and he has no idea where it is).